-- Are you looking for an everyday backpack with good functionality but light on the budget?
+- Are you looking for an budget everyday backpack?

-- Are you looking for something you can use for years without worrying about getting a new one?
-Maybe something with a lifetime warranty?
+- Are you looking for something with a lifetime warranty?

 If you answered yes to the questions above then the Osprey Daylite is a perfect fit for you!
 It’s perfect for anyone looking to start traveling and needs something that will last for a while.

 The affordable $65 cost is just one of the factors that made us pick the Osprey apart from the lifetime warranty there are some nifty features that can make any travelers life easy.